About Me Button

 My friend's father had a small portable layout about 3' x 4' that folded up like a suitcase.
 It was OLD at that time.
 There was Mantua Metals photos on the lid.
 It was a portable display layout possibly for promotion for Mantua Metals.

-I got a call from a new leader, which was Explorers, older kids.
-Us 7 train nerds became the only group in Explorer history whose theme was based on trains.
+I got a call from a new leader, which was Explorers, the older Boy Scout kids.
+There was 7 of us train nerds that became the only group in Explorer history whose theme was based on trains.
 Others were crawling through caves and making rope bridges.
 Uhhhh NO!
 We were very much indoor train geeks.
-Again the Explorers leader (Mike Sharkey where are you?) moved back to the Boston area.
-We were eventually adopted by an adult HO train club in the 3rd floor of Pitman Borough hall.
+Again the Explorers Group Leader (Mike Sharkey where are you?) moved back to the Boston area.
+We were eventually adopted by an adult HO train club - the fictitious “West Jersey & Gloucester” on the 3rd floor of Pitman NJ Borough hall.
 The Scouts needed a designated leader which we really did not have at the time.
 1977 was the start of my HO period.
 I "borrowed" some Tyco from my friend.
 I remember the hoppers had opening hopper doors.
 Not long after that I was putting Kadee couplers on.
-Bob's Hobbies was 3 blocks up the street.
-That is where I learned about ATHEARN, Hobbytown and brass trains.
+Bob's Hobbies was 3 blocks up the street in Pitman NJ.
+That is where I learned about Kadee couplers, ATHEARN, Hobbytown and brass trains.

 The Boxcar That Started A Movement